 When it comes to cloud computing, Amazon's AWS platform is arguably the market leader.
-We've been providing AWS consulting for over six years now and, well, we're big fans.
+We've been providing AWS consulting since 2007 and, well, we're big fans.
 Our AWS developers are experienced with all aspects of Amazon Web Services, including EC2, S3, ELB, EBS, IAM, and acronym-after-acronym more.

-Clients like Right Guard turn to Objective's AWS developers because of our depth of experience and our successful track record as AWS consultants.
+Clients like Right Guard turn to Objective's AWS development team because of our depth of experience and our successful track record as AWS consultants.

 Learn more below about how we can use AWS to move your application into the cloud, saving you money and eliminating the need to manage hardware.